flenniken/statictea/docs/md/messages.md

-    "Expected the func variable\'s return type to be a bool, got: $1.", "Expected the func variable has 3 or 4 parameters but it has 1.", "Expected the func variable\'s first parameter to be an int, got $1.", "Expected a variable.", "The listLoop state argument exists but the callback doesn\'t have a state parameter.", "", "The func variable has a required state parameter but it is being not passed to it.", "Invalid return; use a bare return in a user function or use it in a bare if statement.", "A variable starts with an ascii letter.",
+    "Expected the func variable\'s return type to be a bool, got: $1.", "Expected the func variable has 3 or 4 parameters but it has 1.", "Expected the func variable\'s first parameter to be an int, got $1.", "Expected a variable.", "The loop state argument exists but the callback doesn\'t have a state parameter.", "", "The func variable has a required state parameter but it is being not passed to it.", "Invalid return; use a bare return in a user function or use it in a bare if statement.", "A variable starts with an ascii letter.",
     "A variable contains ascii letters, digits, underscores and hypens.",